tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 wengert list is kind of like TAC or bytecode or IR
 -->

-## putting it all together
+## Putting it all together

-i am not going to get into the specifics, but here is what a rough sketch of very simplified training loop might look like for MLP-based classifier for the MNIST digit recognition problem:

-(to be clear, this code is not runnable as-is. it needs the image loading support code and a loss function. the full code is available in the GitHub repo.)
+I am not going to get into the specifics, but here is what a rough sketch of very simplified training loop might look like for MLP-based classifier for the MNIST digit recognition problem. **This code is not runnable as-is.** It needs the image loading support code and a loss function.
+The full code is available in the GitHub repo.

 ```python
 import random